superwese/wraith/README.md

 Wraith is a screenshot comparison tool, created by developers at BBC News.

-This fork publishes a Docker image named 'wraith-chrome' to the docker registry.
+This fork publishes a Docker image named 'superwese/wraith-chrome' to the docker registry.
 Neither casperjs nor phantomjs is installed.